hyperledger/identus-mediator/logging.md

 # Logging

 We want traceability from HTTP calls.
-- Each HTTP call needs to generate a call ID (preferable on the proxy).
-This ID must be should be pass to the scope of the ZIO application.
-So every log will mention this ID.
-This ID must also be returned to the user as a HTTP header.
+- Each HTTP call needs to generate a call ID (preferably on the proxy).
+The ID must be within the scope of the ZIO application.
+So, every log will mention this ID.
+This ID must return to the user as an HTTP header.
-- In case of errors and problem reports those IDs can be use by the user to get support.
+- In case of errors and problem reports, the user can use those IDs to get support.

-Level 3 support can be provided to user during the logging retention policies.
-We user need to provide the value in the header `X-Request-Id` to get this support.
+A user can receive Level 3 support during the logging retention policies.
+The user needs to provide the value in the header `X-Request-Id` to get this support.

 ## Annotates